ashatidealiq/momentumbot/README.md

 Then we deploy ***feature-pipeline-daily*** on Modal to update the latest data to Hopsworks every working day.
 We also realize that, if there is a sufficient amount of new daily data, to avoid Concept Drift, it is necessary to retrain the model.
 That's why we have ***cyclical-training-pipeline*** to generate and update new models every month.

-Finally, we infer and display prediction results by using Gradio app deployed on Hugging Face.
+Finally, infer and display prediction results by using Gradio app deployed on Hugging Face.

 ## How to Run